 Accordingly, applicants may, where appropriate, design their qualifications in such a way as to lend themselves to modular delivery of content.
 This can be done in several ways to aid the flexibility of teaching and learning, and applicants should consider elements which may impact a provider’s ability to provide modular delivery of the content in their qualification.

 We also advise that applicants ensure they have in place a suitable RPL policy and process to recognise prior learning and reduce the duplication of content for adult students.
 Any RPL arrangements put in place by an awarding body must comply with Ofqual general condition E10.

 IFATE is aware that training providers will already be delivering a range of employability and social skills as part of their curriculum/programme design, to support the needs of Level 2 students.
 In order to promote holistic curriculum design and not stifle innovation, IfATE recommends that awarding bodies are not overly prescriptive in the ways they describe transferrable employability skills.
 It should be the aim, where possible, to enable training providers to embed additional content within their curricula/programmes.

 In line with best practice, training providers should also be advised to conduct an initial assessment for each student.
 This will help to determine their level of employability skills and sector knowledge, and, therefore, whether they should be enrolled on an occupational entry or occupational focus version of the qualification.

 All applications provided to IfATE must demonstrate:

-Applicants will be required to submit an assessment strategy along with sample assessment materials which substantiate their approach to the assessment design, delivery and awarding of the qualification.
-The detailed assessment strategy requirements are the subject of Ofqual’s consultation into level 1 and 2 qualifications leading to employment.
+Applicants must submit an assessment strategy and sample assessment materials that substantiate their approach to the assessment design, delivery and awarding of the qualification.

 As part of their submission, applicants will be required to provide an assessment strategy explaining the choices that have been made in the development of the qualification, as well as their approach to its ongoing monitoring.